AHRQ-CDS/AHRQ-CDS-Connect-CQL-SERVICES/README.md

 ## The Home Page

 If the service is running correctly, you should be able to load its home page in a browser by visiting: [http://localhost:3000](http://localhost:3000) (or replacing _localhost_ with the server name).
-This will list out the loaded CQL libraries.
+This will list out the loaded CQL hooks and libraries.

 ## Commandline Client